apexskier/camlittle.com/content/pages/about.md

     weight: 10
 ---

-I’m a software engineer at [Remitly](https://grnh.se/3c4028751), where I’m working on our international product team.
+I’m a software developer at [Remitly](https://grnh.se/3c4028751), where I’m working on our international product team.
 I've lived in [Kraków, Poland 🇵🇱](https://aackleinkrakow.blogspot.com) since September 2019 with [my wife](https://cameronandaisha.love) to help start our new European